pregnancy and childbirth in Barcelona

 In case you’ve been doing the follow up through the Public CAP or somewhere external, your midwife/doctor will share your clinical case with the Hospital/Clinic in which you have decided you will give birth.

-Home birth
+Home birth in Barcelona

-As mentioned earlier, the Public and Private healthcare system in Barcelona are of very high quality.
+As mentioned earlier, the public and private healthcare system in Barcelona are of very high quality.
 Actually, Spanish healthcare universal systems is included in the top 10 best healthcares of the world.
 Having said that, there might be certain aspects that come as a surprise when you’re pregnant or have given birth in Barcelona.

 Let’s see some of them:

-- The amount of appointments: tends to be higher than other countries.
+The amount of appointments tends to be higher than other countries.
 There are more antenatal tests and scans which might give you additional confidence or feel overwhelming depending on your personal preferences.
 This applies especially for private health care where you have check ups almost every month.

-- The roles of midwives and ob gyns - public vs. private health: As seen earlier, depending on whether you’re going through the public or private healthcare system, your pregnancy will be followed by a midwife or doctor.
+The roles of midwives and ob gyns – public vs. private health: as seen earlier, depending on whether you’re going through the public or private healthcare system, your pregnancy will be followed by a midwife or doctor.

-- Revealing the gender of your baby: It’s very common in Spain to know the gender of the baby prior to delivery while in other countries, it’s kept unknown until the birth.
+It’s very common in Spain to know the gender of the baby prior to delivery while in other countries, it’s kept unknown until the birth.
 In case you don’t want to know beforehand, make sure to mention it in advance to avoid any unwanted situation.

-- Sharing the name of your baby during pregnancy: Similar to the gender topic, it’s very common to share the name of your baby during pregnancy while in some countries, it’s only revealed once the baby is born.
+Similar to the gender topic, it’s very common to share the name of your baby during pregnancy while in some countries, it’s only revealed once the baby is born.

-- The language barrier: This might be the most difficult matter of being pregnant in another country, away from home, if you’re not fluent in the local language.
+This might be the most difficult matter of being pregnant in another country, away from home, if you’re not fluent in the local language.
 Currently in Barcelona, more and more professionals speak English across different areas although it’s not always widely spoken.
 Having said that, you might encounter a situation where language can be an issue.
 To prevent this, some people opt for English speaking professionals or they hire a doula to feel the comfort that they understand what’s going on and that their needs are being taken care of.

-- The number of birthing options (available to the public) is lower than other countries: Options like water delivery are not available in all the hospitals or clinics and in most cases, it’s only allowed during the dilation period.
+The number of birthing options available to the public is lower than other countries: Options like water delivery are not available in all the hospitals or clinics and in most cases, it’s only allowed during the dilation period.
 Other options such as home births, are not as common as they are in other countries (as previously seen).

-- Limited postnatal support at home compared to other countries.
 Depending on the type of delivery, you might remain from 1 to 3 days in the hospital and then will be sent home with no further support provided.
 Whereas in some countries such as the Netherlands, you get support from a professional who takes care of the mother and the baby at home for 10 days after giving birth.

 Add a comment